OWASP/OdTM/guide/instruction.md

 [OdTMACCTP.owl](../OdTMACCTP.owl) - the ACCTP domain specific threat model.

-The 'TDFILE' property describes a source JSON file, and 'TDOUT' points to a target JSON file.

-* To run a particular modelling use command:
+* *Run a particular modelling use command like*:

 ```
-mvn -e exec:java -q -Dexec.mainClass="ab.run.consoleApplication" -Dexec.args="server_xxx.properties"
+mvn -e exec:java -q -Dexec.mainClass="ab.run.consoleApplication" -Dexec.args="server_acctp.properties"
 ```

 where the last item is the properties file.

 ## Model creation

-* Use Threat Dragon to create a diagram, like this:
+* *Use Threat Dragon to create a diagram, like this:*

 ![acctp_example](pics/td_simple_example.png)

-You should mark items by the labels from the ACCTP common model with the 'Description' field.
-Here the 'webapp' item belongs to the 'CloudApplication' class.
+You should mark items by the labels from the ACCTP common model with the 'Description' field (here the 'webapp' item belongs to the 'CloudApplication' class).

 Current list of the labels includes: